montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 * **Flow editor:**  To create flow patterns that move specified content along a Bézier path.
 The flow editor is accessible only from within the component editor, and only if you use a Flow component in your project.

-* **Scene view editor:** (Under development) To manipulate a 3D scene.
-Like the flow editor, it is acccessible only from within the component editor when your application uses the Scene View component.
+* **Scene view editor (under development):** To manipulate a 3D scene.
+Like the flow editor, it is acccessible only from within the component editor, when your application uses the Scene View component.

 To start using Montage Studio, you must be logged in to your GitHub user account.
 To start a new project, click New on the Montage Studio welcome page.